willemjanvdun/OCA_notes/notes.md

 ## Instanceof
+- The left operand of instanceof MUST be a reference variable and not a primitive.
 - D extends C, which extends B, which extends A. This means, D is-a C, C is-a B, and B is-a A. Therefore, D is-a A. Hence, d instanceof A will return true.
 - The expression (o instanceof B) will return true if the object referred to by o is of type B or a subtype of B. (subtype == extending B of some class that extends B or a class that extends a class that extends a class that extends B ;))
 ```